-Exception Type Vector Offset (hex) Causing Conditions External interrupt 00500 An external interrupt occurs when the external exception signal, INT, is asserted.
+Exception Type Vector Offset (hex) Causing Conditions External interrupt 00500 An external interrupt occurs when the external interrupt signal, INT, is asserted.
 This signal is expected to remain asserted until the exception handler begins execution.
-Once the signal is detected, the 604 stops dispatching instructions and waits for all dispatched instructions to complete.
+Once the signal is detected, the 604e stops dispatching instructions and waits for all dispatched instructions to complete.
 Any exceptions associated with dispatched instructions are taken before the interrupt is taken.
 Alignment 00600 An alignment exception is caused when the processor cannot perform a memory access for the following reasons: A floating-point load, store, Imw, stmw, Iwarx, or stwcx. instruction is not word-aligned.
-A dcbz instruction refers to a page that is marked either cache-inhibited or write-through.
-A dcbz instruction has executed when the 604 data cache is locked or disabled.
-An access is not naturally aligned in little-endian mode.
-An Imw, stmw, Iswi, Iswx, stswi, or stswx is issued in little-endian mode.
+A dcbz instruction refers to a page that is marked either caching-inhibited or write-through.
+A dcbz instruction has executed when the 604e data cache is locked or disabled.
+An ecowx or eciwx is not word-aligned.
 Program 00700 A program exception is caused by one of the following exception conditions, which correspond to bit settings in SRR1 and arise during execution of an instruction: Floating-point exceptions-A floating-point enabled exception condition causes an exception when FPSCR[FEX] is set and depends on the values in MSR[FE0] and MSR[FE1].
 FPSCR[FEX] is set by the execution of a floating-point instruction that causes an enabled exception or by the execution of a "move to FPSCR" instruction that results in both an exception condition bit and its corresponding enable bit being set in the FPSCR.
-Illegal instruction-An illegal instruction program exception is generated when execution of an instruction is attempted with an illegal opcode or illegal combination of opcode and extended opcode fields or when execution of an optional instruction-A privileged instructions that are treated as no-ops).
-Privileged instruction-A privileged instruction type program exception is generated when the execution of a privileged instruction is attempted and the MSR register user privilege bit, MSR[PR], is set.
+Illegal instruction-An illegal instruction program exception is generated when execution of an instruction is attempted with an illegal opcode or illegal combination of opcode and extended opcode fields or when execution of an optional instruction-A privileged instruction type program exception is generated and the MSR register user privilege bit, MSR[PR], is set.
 This exception is also generated for mtspr or mfspr with an invalid SPR field if SPR[0] = 1 and MSR[PR] = 1.
-Trap-A trap type program exception is met.
+Trap-A trap type program exception is generated when any of the conditions specified in a trap instruction is met.
 Floating-point unavailable 00800 A floating-point unavailable exception is caused by an attempt to execute a floating-point instruction (including floating-point load, store, and move instructions) when the floating-point available bit is disabled (MSR[FP] = 0).
 Decrementer 00900 The decrementer exception occurs when the most significant bit of the decrementer (DEC) register transitions from 0 to 1.
-Reserved 00A00-00BFF System call 00C00 A system call exception occurs when a System Call (sc) instruction is executed.
+Reserved 00A00-00BFF Not implemented on the 604e.
+System call 00C00 A system call exception occurs when a System Call (sc) instruction is executed.
 Trace 00D00 Either the MSR[SE] = 1 and any instruction (except rfi) successfully completed or MSR[BE] = 1 and a branch instruction is completed.
+Floating-point assist 00E00 Defined by the PowerPC architecture, but not implemented on the 604e.